Snail3D/Mesh-Memory/README.md

 - **Background AI processing** - Messages queued and handled efficiently
 - **90% faster responsiveness** - Dramatically improved user experience

-### 🛡️ **Enterprise-Grade Reliability**
+### 🛡️ **Improved Reliability**
 - **Single-instance enforcement** - Prevents conflicts and resource contention
-- **Robust error recovery** - Comprehensive connection handling and retry logic
+- **Better error recovery** - Enhanced connection handling and retry logic
-- **Process management** - Clean startup, shutdown, and resource cleanup
+- **Process management** - Cleaner startup, shutdown, and resource cleanup
-- **Production-ready stability** - Extensively tested async architecture
+- **Stability improvements** - More robust async architecture

 ### 🎯 **Enhanced User Experience**
-- **Bulletproof DM commands** - `/ai` and `/query` work flawlessly in all scenarios
+- **Reliable DM commands** - `/ai` and `/query` work much better in all scenarios
-- **Smart command parsing** - Graceful handling of typos and edge cases
+- **Smart command parsing** - Better handling of typos and edge cases
-- **Optimized performance** - Faster AI responses with tuned parameters
+- **Performance improvements** - Faster AI responses with tuned parameters
 - **Better debugging** - Enhanced logging and diagnostic information

 > **Disclaimer:**
 > This project is **NOT ASSOCIATED** with the official Meshtastic Project.
 It is provided solely as an extension to add AI and advanced features to your Mesh network.

-> **Production Ready v1.0:**
+> **Stable v1.0 Release:**
-> MESH MEMORY v1.0 represents a stable, production-ready release with extensive testing and reliability improvements.
-While always maintain backup communication methods for emergencies, this version is suitable for regular deployment and daily use.
+> MESH MEMORY v1.0 represents a stable release with significant reliability improvements over previous versions.
+While always maintain backup communication methods for emergencies, this version is much more reliable for daily use.

 >
 > *Built with love by humans and AI working together.
-Thoroughly tested in the field with robust error handling and recovery mechanisms.*
+Field-tested with improved error handling and recovery mechanisms.*

 ---